vivek0240/gplayforAndroid/Package-Comparison.md

 * ¹ By default replaces the Stock/AOSP version of the application included in the ROM to avoid problems
 * ² Google Dialer depends on Dialer Framework.
 Google Now depends on Search.
 Project Fi depends on GCS.
 * ³ Google WebView Stub only installs a placeholder APK of Google WebView that needs to be updated to function.
+Requires Android 7.0 or higher
 * X Installs application by default
 * O Replaces the Stock/AOSP version of the application by default
 * \+ Only installed if Google Calendar is NOT installed